 Any student pursuing a degree in East Asian Languages needs to take a look at Williams College.
 Students who like a more relaxed life will value the school's position in the tiny town of Williamstown, Massachusetts.

-If you are wary of racking up an excessive amount of student debt, you'll want to be aware that graduates leave Williams with just $17,548 in student loans.
-This school features a high freshman retention rate, with 97.0% of freshman students returning the next year.
-In what areas is Williams College doing the best?
-Look into all the school rankings.
+If you are wary of racking up an excessive amount of student debt, you'll want to be aware that graduates leave Williams with just $19,804 in student loans.
+Williams College requires first-year students to live on-campus.
+Go on a virtual tour to explore Williams.

 It is difficult to beat University of Puget Sound if you wish to study East Asian Languages.
 The location in a main urban center is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.